TritonDataCenter/sdc-cloudapi/docs/index.md

 ## CreateImageFromMachine (POST /:login/images)

-Create a new custom image from a machine.
+Create a new custom image from an instance.
 The typical process is:

-1. Customize a machine the way you want it.
+1. Customize an instance the way you want it.
 2. Call this endpoint (CreateImageFromMachine) to create a new image.
 3. Repeat from step 1 if more customizations are desired with different images.
 4. Use the new image(s) for provisioning via [CreateMachine](#CreateMachine).